- "Ooooo, I'm so ambiguously camp!"

 Melvin: How did I even spawn from your mind?

 - Divergent Character Evolution: In the canon, Dark Marik is the embodiment of the normal Marik's hatred and rage taken to the extreme of total world destruction.
-Here, Marik and Melvin are characterized so differently they barely resemble each other, as Melvin notes in the above quote.
+Here, Marik and Melvin are characterized so differently they barely resemble each other.

 - Does This Remind You of Anything?: His sexual subtext with Yami Bakura is made fun of this way.